 Who we are

-The International Center for Agricultural Research in the Dry Areas (ICARDA) is a global research-for-development organization.
+The International Center for Agricultural Research in the Dry Areas (ICARDA) is an international organization undertaking research-for-development.
 We envision resilient livelihoods in dryland communities of the developing world with secure access to food, markets, nutrition and health, and the capacity to manage natural resources sustainably.
-Since its establishment in 1977 as a non-for-profit organization, we have implemented research-for-development programs in 50 countries in the world’s dry areas, spanning from Morocco in North Africa to Bangladesh in South Asia.
+Since its establishment in 1975 as an international organization, we have implemented research-for-development programs in 50 countries in the world’s dry areas, spanning from Morocco in North Africa to Bangladesh in South Asia.

 What we do

 We provide innovative, science-based solutions for communities in the non-tropical dry areas of the developing world, particularly in West, Central, and South Asia and North and sub-Saharan Africa.
 We work together with a wide network of national agricultural research systems (NARS) and advanced research institutions to enhance their efforts and competencies so that they can drive their own research and development agendas.
 We also work closely with other CGIAR research centers, NGOs, governments, and the private sector.
 Our work advances scientific knowledge, shapes practices, and informs policy.